Last Updated on January 12, 2023

-One big tradition that we all know is going out and finding a tree, just like the Griswolds did in National Lampoon’s Christmas Vacation.
+One big tradition during winter in NC is to go out and find a tree, just like the Griswolds did in National Lampoon’s Christmas Vacation.
 There are quite a few Christmas tree farms in North Carolina and we’re here for all of them.

 Holiday Train Rides

-During a typical year, Raleigh’s Holiday Express at Pullen Park sells out fast, literally minutes after going on sale.
-While they’ve canceled the 2021 version, Pullen Park is still open and an amazing place to visit!
+- During a typical year, Raleigh’s Holiday Express at Pullen Park sells out fast, literally minutes after going on sale.

 Know of any other fun Christmas things to do for kids in North Carolina?
 We’d love to hear about them in the comments section.